Acute myeloid

 AML: MRD (Measurable Residual Disease)

 Determination of MRD in AML serves as a prognostic/predictive biomarker for refined risk stratification and treatment decisions, as a monitoring tool for early detection of relapse, and as a potential endpoint in clinical trials.
 Highly sensitive quantitative detection methods (sensitivity 0.01-0.001%) are available for a variety of molecular genetic markers or fusion transcripts that are used to assess recurrence risk and eligibility for allogeneic stem cell transplantation.
 For example, for patients with mutated NPM1, RUNX1::RUNX1T1 fusion, CBFB::MYH11 fusion, or PML::RARA fusion, MRD determination by PCR is recommended (Heuser et al. 2021).
 MRD negativity represents a very favorable parameter for survival and low risk of recurrence (Schuurhuis et al. 2018, Freeman & Hourigan 2019, Rücker et al. 2019).
 Moreover, immunophenotyping (sensitivity 0.01%) now plays an increasingly important role in MRD determination and therapy stratification (Schuurhuis et al. 2018, Heuser et al. 2021).
 The FISH method can also be used in case of a positive marker, which cannot be monitored by PCR or LAIP.
 However, it is less sensitive (1-5%).
 NGS-based MRD diagnostics may also be useful for prognostic assessment.
-A detailed review on MRD in AML is available in European LeukemiaNet (ELN) guidelines by Heuser et al. and Döhner et al. (Heuser et al. 2021, Döhner et al. 2022).
+A detailed review on MRD in AML is available in European LeukemiaNet (ELN) guidelines by Heuser et al. and Döhner et al. (Heuser et al. 2021, Döhner et al. 2022) as well as in a recent review by Chea et al. (Chea et al. 2024).

 AML: Prognosis